Vidvi/ejschallenge/README.md

 This site was made with Express.js, node.js and EJS.
-The idea was to test out EJS capabilities and generally learn the language.
+The idea was to test out EJS capabilities and generally learn the techniques involved.

 The future version will have the same site, exept it will be connected to a MongoDB database with Mongoose.